 If you are mission-driven and are excited about building and supporting high-performing engineering teams, we want to hear from you.

-- Build, lead, and manage a full-stack engineering team, particularly with a focus on diversity, equity, and inclusion
+- Build, lead, and manage the Core Product engineering team for the Learning Platform team, particularly with a focus on diversity, equity, and inclusion.

 - Participate in technical discussions, communicate cross-functionally, and define and drive an engineering roadmap

-- Partner closely with PM/ Design/ UXR/ Data and our external TLP partners to prioritize, scope, and execute the product changes necessary to support students and teachers in the daily classroom experiences that will lead to quality implementation and student outcome
+- Partner closely with PM/Design/UXR/Data and our external TLP partners to prioritize, scope, and execute the product changes necessary to support students and teachers in the daily classroom experiences that will lead to quality implementation and student outcomes.

-- Directly manage a team of 6-11 ICs, providing coaching and feedback for engineers across a wide range of seniority levels, growing tech leads and future managers internally
+- Manage a team of 10-15 (both directly and indirectly by supporting a junior manager), providing coaching and feedback for engineers across a wide range of seniority levels, growing tech leads and future managers internally

-- Demonstrated ability to recruit and manage highly aligned and productive teams with a diverse set of stakeholders
+- Demonstrated ability to create highly aligned and productive teams and working environments with a diverse set of stakeholders